 Before this fully instrumental EP release Peter Zirbs started the summer 2021 with a special collaboration.
-Together with French singer and songwriter Christelle Constantin, he released “Ideal” in June – an electronic/new wave-tinged lead single to a new powerful song-driven EP, which is coming in late autumn.
-For this EP, Zirbs once again invited a handful of illustrious international guests to his studio.
+Together with French singer and songwriter Christelle Constantin, he released “Ideal” – an electronic/new wave-tinged lead single to a new powerful song-driven album, which is coming in 2022.
+For this second solo album, Zirbs once again invited a handful of illustrious international guests to his studio.

 As part of the Viennese techno scene of the 1990s, multi-instrumentalist Peter Zirbs has released music under several pseudonyms and on various labels, such as EMI, Automatique or Fabrique.
 He has broken down genre boundaries over the years with the variety of his output.
 Zirbs experimented with analog synthesizers in the scene’s infancy, and found success with his energetic and raw productions.
 His electronic music collective konsorten™ earned considerable airplay across the German-speaking world, he also produced for other artists and was responsible for the score of three praised short animation films (2002) by director Thomas Aigelsreiter, which were presented at over 30 film festivals worldwide.

 The circle closed in the year 2018.
 More than two decades after his first electronic releases, Peter Zirbs finally stepped into the spotlight as a solo artist and received special praise from an American music blogger for his successful solo debut: “The closest and most apt sonic comparison for Zirbs’ album debut “What If We Don’t Exist?” would be David Bowie’s Low, with its mixture of futurist Synth-Pop and graceful ambient music” (by Forestpunk)